patowc/django-encrypted-field/README.md

 4. **ENCRYPTION STARTS**: the field will invoke the encryption scheme reading the key from `settings.DJANGO_ENCRYPTED_FIELD_KEY`.
 5. Retrive from the database: `my_instance = MySecretModel.objects.get(id=1)`
 6. **DECRYPTION STARTS**: the field will invoke the decryption scheme reading the key from `settings.DJANGO_ENCRYPTED_FIELD_KEY`.

+## Exceptions

+Some custom exceptions have been created to be able to differentiate from generic ones.

+### MissingKeyException

+This exception will be raised when there is no DJANGO_ENCRYPTED_FIELD_KEY in settings.

+### InvalidKeyFormatException

+This exception will be raised when DJANGO_ENCRYPTED_FIELD_KEY in settings is not bytes. **Please, remember** this key is bytes not string.

+### InvalidKeyLengthException

+This exception will be raised when DJANGO_ENCRYPTED_FIELD_KEY in settings is has not the required length.
+Remember:

+- Chacha20 Poly/ChaCha20/Salsa20: 32 bytes key length.
+- AES algorithms: 16, 24 or 32 bytes key length.

+### UnknownAlgorithmException

+This exception will be raised when an unknown algorithm is passed to encrypt/decrypt.

+### AESInvalidAlgorithmException

+This exception will be raised when an unknown AES algorithm is passed to encrypt/decrypt.
+Typically, an invalid mode within the AES algorithm.